Jiu-Jitsu history can be traced back to India, where it was practiced by

 Soca began training when he was 15 years old.
 Soca’s older brother, who was was a blue belt at the time, had trained at Carlos Gracie Jr. After spending many of his days surfing, Alexandre decided to go to his brother’s academy and give jiu-jitsu a try.
 After that day never wanted stop, and he began to train everyday.
 Soca first started training at Carlos Gracie Jr. Academy with Jean Jacques Machado.
 Jean Jacques showed him the most effective technique, which helped establish the foundation for Soca’s amazing Jiu-Jitsu skill.
 Carlos Gracie Jr. awarded Soca his black belt in 1994.

-Since then Soca has won many prestigious titles such as 5x World Master Champion, 2016 and 2017 Abu Dhabi Pro Legends Light Weigh Champion & elected the best match of the event, ADCC World champion, Pan-Am champion, and Brazilian National Champion.At that time, Soca has trained with many world champions such as Renzo Gracie, Ralph Gracie, Roger Gracie, Roberto “Gordo” Correa, Helio “Soneca” Moreira, Vinicius “Draculino” Magalhaes Joao “Big Head” Paulo,Romel Cardoso, Mauricio “Tinguinha” Antonio “Nino” Schembri, Roberto “Roleta,” Nelson Monteiro, Rafael “Gordinho” Correa, Marcio “Pe de Pano” Cruz, and many other champions.Today, Soca has put all of his experience to work and has dedicated himself to of the Soca Brazilian Jiu Jitsu Academy.
+Since then Soca has won many prestigious titles such as 5x World Master Champion, World No Gi Master Champion, 2016 and 2017 Abu Dhabi Pro Legends Light Weigh Champion & elected the best match of the event, ADCC World champion and elected the most technical of the event, Pan-Am Gi and No Gi champion, and Brazilian National Champion.At that time, Soca has trained with many world champions such as Renzo Gracie, Ralph Gracie, Roger Gracie, Roberto “Gordo” Correa, Helio “Soneca” Moreira, Vinicius “Draculino” Magalhaes Joao “Big Head” Paulo,Romel Cardoso, Mauricio “Tinguinha” Antonio “Nino” Schembri, Roberto “Roleta,” Nelson Monteiro, Rafael “Gordinho” Correa, Marcio “Pe de Pano” Cruz, and many other champions.Today, Soca has put all of his experience to work and has dedicated himself to of the Soca Brazilian Jiu Jitsu Academy.